 JZ Modifier Requirements: What You Need to Know

-The new modifier JZ will show Medicare if providers are using pharmaceuticals efficiently by identifying the amount of unused and discarded drugs from single-dose containers or single-use packages.
+New modifier JZ requirements will show Medicare if providers are using pharmaceuticals efficiently by identifying the amount of unused and discarded drugs from single-dose containers or single-use packages.
 One way to remember the correct use of these drugs is waste vs zero-waste.
-Modifier JW is used to report wasted drug vs modifier JZ is used to report when there is zero waste.
+Modifier JW is used to report wasted drugs vs modifier JZ is used to report when there is zero waste.

 JW= Waste (Drug amount discarded/not administered to any patient)